 When preparing a completion statement, follow these steps:

 1. Identify the property type: Residential, non-residential, or mixed-use.
-Check the title deeds and physical inspection if needed.
+Check the title deeds and a physical inspection if needed.

 2. Determine the buyer's status: Individual, company, trust, or nominee.
 Check residency and whether they already own a property.

-For complex transactions, such as leasehold purchases with premium and rent, or transfers of part, consult HMRC's SDLT manual or a specialist tax adviser.
+For complex transactions, such as leasehold purchases with a premium and rent, or transfers of part, consult HMRC's SDLT manual or a specialist tax adviser.
 Your firm's COFA compliance support should include procedures for SDLT verification.

 Common Pitfalls for Solicitors